zhuangx15/SetupGPU_windows/README.md

 Step8:  install tensorflow and other needed library
         NOTE THAT: pip install tensorflow to get the most up-to-date tensorflow [in my case: 2.9]

+Trouble shooting:
+Jupyter debug mode: jupyter notebook --debug error 193: the combination of all parties' version is not correct!
+Check step 3